California enacts nighttime curfew as COVID-19 cases spike | Times Leader

 “I’m not sure how effective this is going to be,” Riley said.
 “But the state feels that they have to do something.
 I think it’s going to be mostly a cosmetic effect and not so much a real impact on interrupting this transmission.”

-Associated Press writers Elliot Spagat in San Diego and Don Thompson in Sacramento contributed to this story.
+Associated Press writers Elliot Spagat in San Diego and Don Thompson in Sacramento and Aron Ranen in West Hollywood contributed to this story.